 Whistle-blowers may raise their concerns internally within HCI or externally.
-Whistle-blowers who do not want to raise their concern internally within HCI should either contact Mike Betts at Relational Mission (- see below); or seek advice from the Citizen's Advice Bureau (CAB); or go directly to an appropriate external person or body such as the police, social services or local authority.
+Whistle-blowers who do not want to raise their concern internally within HCI have the option of contacting Relational Mission (see page 3, below); or seeking advice from the Citizen's Advice Bureau (CAB); or going directly to an appropriate external person or body such as the police, social services or local authority.